Last updated on April 22, 2021

 - For loot: Board the ICR train to loot station, my friend.

-- For spending cash: Run to the MTGA store and spend, spend, spend to your heart’s content.
+- For spending cash: Run to the MTGA store or Gray Viking Games and spend, spend, spend to your heart’s content.

 With that, we’ve come to the end of another chat!
 As always, feel free to head on over to our blog if you want to read more awesome articles.
 If you like our content and want to show your support, you can head on over to our Patreon site.
 We greatly appreciate your support!